railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 .. tip:: Calendar View

-	OpenERP can give you a calendar view of the different tasks in both the web client and the GTK client.
+	OpenERP can give you a calendar view of the different tasks.
 	This is all based on the deadline data and displays only tasks that have a deadline.
 	You can then delete, create or modify tasks using drag and drop (only in web).

 	.. figure::  images/service_task_calendar.png
-	   :scale: 65
+	   :scale: 45
 	   :align: center

 	*Calendar View of the System Tasks*